LukeZHar/T1A3-Terminal_application/docs/Help Doc/help_documentation.md

    - Open your terminal
    - Run this command to clone the repository: 'git clone https://github.com/LukeZHar/T1A3-Terminal_application.git'
+   - Cd into the repository "cd T1A3-Terminal_application/src

-2. Activate Virtual Environments (optional)
+2. Activate Virtual Environments

    - On your terminal enter one of the following, depending on your system.
    - Unix/MacOs: 'source venv/bin/activate'
    - Windows: 'venv/Scripts/activate

+3. Check for python

+   - Run this command 'python3 check_python.py

 3. Install Dependicies:

-   - In your terminal cd into T1A3-Terminal_application/src and run 'pip install -r requirements.txt'
+   - In your terminal while still in src run 'pip install -r requirements.txt'

 4. Usage instructions: